boxyoman/haskell-realworld-example/README.md

     nix-env -i nixops

 You'll also need [VirtualBox](https://www.virtualbox.org).
-You'll need to do one wierd setup of VirtualBox
+You'll need to do one weird config change in VirtualBox

     VBoxManage hostonlyif create